Concordium/concordium.github.io/source/testnet/references/manage-accounts.rst

 baking, finalization, and transfers.

 At any given time some of the public balance might be unavailable for use.
-This can happen in two ways.
+This can happen in two ways:

 - the account has :ref:`staked<glossary-staked-amount>` some (or all) of the public balance in order to become a baker